ArpitaWagulde/Image-Editor/README.md

   user mentions '-text'.
 * If a script file is passed as an argument, then the program runs the script and exits.
 * By default, graphical user interface is launched when the program runs.

-# Other

-## CITATION FOR IMAGE:

-The image(Sample.png) and all its processed variants are generated and owned by us (Rajiv Shah and Arpita Wagulde) and we here by authorize the use of these images for the purpose of testing and grading our solution.